ShukantPal/pixi-essentials/README.md

 # @pixi-essentials

-This project is a collection of essential packages for building performant, enterprise-level applications on top of the PixiJS library.
+:point_right: This project is a collection of essential packages for building performant, enterprise-level applications on top of the PixiJS library.
 It includes several optimization plugins, frequency-domain filters (WIP), display-object kits, and mixins on the Pixi's core API.

+## Brief

 * **@pixi-essentials/cull**: This is an optimized, recursive scene graph culling package.
 It sets the visibility objects based on whether they are outside of the screen or not.